What is in this article?:

 Duplex filters, a common special configuration, may include both pressure and return filters.
 Duplex filters provide continuous filtration.
 They have two or more filter chambers and include the necessary valving to allow for uninterrupted operation.
 When one filter element needs to be serviced, the duplex valve is shifted, diverting flow to the opposite filter chamber.
 The dirty element can then be changed, while flow continues to pass through the cleaner element.
 The duplex valve typically is an open cross-over type, which prevents any flow blockage.

-This increasingly popular filtration arrangement - also referred to as recirculating, kidney loop, or auxiliary filtration - is totally independent of a machine's main hydraulic system.
+Off-line filtration is an increasingly popular filtration arrangement.
+Also referred to as recirculating, kidney loop, or auxiliary filtration, it operates independent of a machine's main hydraulic system.
 This makes it attractive as a retrofit project for problem systems.
 An off-line filtration circuit includes its own pump and electric motor, a filter, and the appropriate connecting hardware.
 These components are installed off-line as a small subsystem separate from the working lines, or they may be included in a fluid-cooling loop.
 Fluid is pumped continuously out of the reservoir, through the off-line filter, and back to the reservoir.
 A rule of thumb: the off-line pump should be sized to flow a minimum of 10% of the main reservoir volume.

 With its polishing effect, off-line filtration is able to maintain the system's fluid at a constant contamination level.
 As with a return line filter, the off-line loop is best suited to maintain overall system cleanliness; it does not provide protection for specific components.
 An off-line filtration loop has the added advantage that it is relatively easy to retrofit on an existing system that has inadequate filtration.
 Also, the off-line filter can be serviced without shutting down the main system.